By Vlad Cuc, specialist in company formation matters

 For this purpose, tax minimization solutions for the Singapore subsidiary can be set in place with the help of our local specialists.

-The subsidiary is a very appealing way of doing business in Singapore and if you need assistance in setting one up, our agents are at your disposal with complete company registration services.
+The subsidiary is a very appealing way of doing business in Singapore in 2021 and if you need assistance in setting one up, our agents are at your disposal with complete company registration services.

 Once the subsidiary is incorporated, it must comply with additional requirements, among which applying for various licenses and permits.
 It is important to note that a subsidiary can operate in most of the industries in Singapore and many times, such a company will undertake trading activities, case in which it must register and set up a special account with the Singapore Customs.